-By following us on Facebook and/or Twitter, you can expect to see between two and five posts each week (Monday to Friday) about Corrections’ works.
-We may also choose to retweet, repost or share the work of other individuals or organisations, however we do not endorse or guarantee the accuracy of this information.
+By following us on Facebook, Instagram and/or Twitter, you can expect to see between two and seven posts each week (Monday to Sunday) about our work.
+We may also choose to share the work of other individuals or organisations, however, we do not endorse or guarantee the accuracy of this information.

-We welcome feedback, however we can’t guarantee that we will be able to reply to every post, tweet or message that we receive, and we reserve the right not to respond.
+We welcome feedback, however, we can’t guarantee that we will be able to reply to every post, tweet or message that we receive.
 We will ensure that helpful suggestions and enquiries are passed on to the relevant staff.